AtengChen/PyAstral/README.md

 PyAstral It is a custom Python Source Code Protection System (Transpiler) designed to prevent reverse engineering.

-Core Function: It transforms Python source code into mathematically equivalent but structurally obscure forms to protect intellectual property.
+Core Function: It transforms Python source code into logically equivalent but structurally obscure forms (Which is in One-Liner form) to protect intellectual property.

 Key Tech: Utilizes AST (Abstract Syntax Tree) manipulation, control flow flattening, and Boolean algebra encryption.